 Many free personal payment transfer services, like Venmo, Paypal, and Cash, have separate agreements for businesses too.
 Although you can use your same bank account as a sole proprietor, using their personal accounts as a business is a big no-no. If you get caught, there will be repercussions.
 Keep it legal, and consider these fees when setting your rates.

 Set your rates and services

-With your business created, it’s time to get some business generated.
+With your online nutrition business started, it’s time to get some business generated.
 First, determine your offerings and your rates.
 What will you charge clients and what will you give them?
 Some professionals offer rates based on hours of work or meetings or weeks of time working.
 How you offer and price your services will be influenced by your market and your niche.
 Do a little research.
 Pretend you are your ideal client again, and go looking for an online nutrition professional to get a sampling of how other coaches organize their services and what they charge.
 Once you have your rates established, start developing business.

 Go to market

 If you do not have a network to tap into, start making one.
 Consider joining your local chamber of commerce or attend local wellness events for some real-life local networking.
 Set up business accounts on social media and start producing content that explains who you are and what you do.
 Visit local gyms, introduce yourself, and develop partnerships.
 Keep sharing your news about being open for business with those around you and keep your eyes and ears open for opportunities to have an audience.
 Explain the benefits of hiring a nutrition professional, explain your point of view and points of difference, and don’t be afraid or hesitate to be direct.
 Say you are currently taking clients and provide people a way to get in touch with you.
 You can also ask for their information and follow up with them.

 Get feedback and continued support